What is available?

 Who can go into a residential home?

-Residential homes are for people over the age of 18 who live in Swindon and who are no longer able to remain living independently at home due to frailty or illness, physical or learning disabilities, sight or hearing loss.
+Residential homes are for people over the age of 18 who live in Swindon and who are no longer able to remain living independently at home.
 In certain circumstances, short term places are also available for people recovering from a hospital stay or illness, or to give the person who cares for them a break from their caring responsibilities, and where your needs cannot be met in the community.

 If you need financial support from the Council to enable you to move into a residential home, we will carry out an assessment to work out just how much, and what type of care you need.